Levis0045/MetaLex-vagrant/README.md

     import os, glob
 ```

 - Generate real path of images dictionaries files.
-The input images must be scans of monolinguals dictionaries
+The input images must be scans of monolinguals dictionaries.

 ```
     imagelist = []